-When we think about autonomous vehicles, we often ask big-picture questions about self-driving as a whole: how do self-driving trucks work?
+When we think about autonomous vehicles and automated trucking companies, we often ask big-picture questions about self-driving as a whole: how do self-driving trucks work?
 Will autonomous vehicles reduce traffic congestion?
 Will self driving vehicles improve safety?
 As we start to answer these kinds of questions, we indirectly start conversations about infrastructure: physical, digital, and human.

 Before autonomous trucks can truly roll out, we need to build solid, sustainable models for daily operations and maintenance.
 From shipping hubs to trained truck technicians, there’s a host of people to hire, construction projects to complete, and digital groundwork to lay down.
 It isn’t simply turning autonomous trucks out onto the highways.